kenatiod/MUT/Understanding Machine Understanding.md

 - **Explanation utility**: The usefulness of the human-provided input in interpreting and debugging the model's behavior (Amershi et al., 2019).

 Controlled user studies comparing HITL approaches to baseline methods can help assess these criteria.
 Long-term case studies deploying HITL systems in real-world settings are also valuable for understanding their practical impact (Ribeiro et al., 2016).

 ### A7.5 -- Collaborative Decision Making

-A key application area for human-AI teaming is decision making, where humans and AI systems work together to make better decisions than either could alone.
+A vital application area for human-AI teaming is decision making, where humans and AI systems work together to make better decisions than either could alone.
 Collaborative decision making is particularly important in high-stakes domains like healthcare, finance, and public policy, where the consequences of decisions are significant and human judgment is essential (Seeber et al., 2020).

 #### A7.5.1 -- Complementary Roles

 In collaborative decision making, humans and AI play complementary roles suited to their respective strengths.
-Some key roles include:
+Some notable roles include:

 - **AI as data analyst**: The AI system can rapidly process and extract insights from large amounts of data to inform the decision (Amershi et al., 2019).